az-digital/az_quickstart/.github/pull_request_template.md

 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
+**Arizona Quickstart** (install profile, custom modules, custom theme)
+- Patch release changes
-- [ ] Bug fix (non-breaking change which fixes an issue)
+   - [ ] Bug fix
+   - [ ] Accessibility, performance, or security improvement
+   - [ ] Critical institutional link or brand change
+- Minor release changes
-- [ ] New feature (non-breaking change which adds functionality)
+   - [ ] New feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+   - [ ] Breaking or visual change to existing behavior
+   - [ ] Non-critical brand change
+   - [ ] New internal API or API improvement with backwards compatibility
+   - [ ] Risky or disruptive cleanup to comply with coding standards
+   - [ ] High-risk or disruptive change (requires upgrade path, risks regression, etc.)
+- [ ] Other or unknown

+**Drupal core**
+- Patch release changes
+   - [ ] Security update
+   - [ ] Patch level release (non-security bug-fix release)
+   - [ ] Patch removal that's no longer necessary
+- Minor release changes
+   - [ ] Major or minor level update
+- [ ] Other or unknown

+**Drupal contrib projects**
+- Patch release changes
+   - [ ] Security update
+   - [ ] Patch or minor level update
+   - [ ] Add new module
+   - [ ] Patch removal that's no longer necessary
+- Minor release changes
+   - [ ] Major level update
+- [ ] Other or unknown

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] I've added this Pull Request to the AZ Quickstart Github project and set it to "Review in progress".
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.